-All wines, food samples, glasses, tasting sheets and course folder are included.
+All wines, food samples, glasses, spittoons, tasting sheets and a course folder are included.

 WEEK 1 | WELCOME TO WINEWORLD

-In our introductory week, we'll focus on the basic principles to build on over the following sessions as we look at the building blocks of taste, how to spot a wine fault, how to understand wine jargon, and how to taste and assess wine like the professionals.
-We'll also take our first look at how wine is made and how some of the different and diverse styles of wine are produced.
+In our introductory week, we focus on basic principles to build on over the following sessions as we look at the building blocks of taste, how to assess and describe wine, how to spot a wine fault, how wine is made (from berry to bottle), how to understand wine jargon and why it is used, how understand labels and how to serve and store wine.

 WEEK 2 | THE GOOD, THE BAD, AND THE BURGUNDY

 Building on what we covered in week one, we take a fascinating look at the impact of climate, topography, and production techniques on wine style by focussing on just one grape variety tasted 'blind'.
 In this eye-opening session, we'll compare seven different styles from different parts of the world, all at different price and quality points and produced using different methods.